aannapureddy/coding-challenge-charger-uptime/README.md

 - Denominator is the union of each charger's overall reporting span at a station; gaps inside a span count as downtime.
 - Numerator is the union of all intervals marked `up == true` across chargers at a station.
 - Uptime is floored to an integer percent in `[0,100]`.

-### On Tests in Rust
-- It is idiomatic in Rust to colocate unit tests inside the source files (within `#[cfg(test)]` modules).
-These tests are compiled and run only in test builds; they are not included in the final release executable and have no runtime/performance impact in production.
-- There is also an additional integration test under the `/tests` directory which exercises the compiled binary against the provided fixtures.